raspberrypilearning/sleep-tracker/en/step_3.md

 When you make a change to a code block in the code editor panel, the simulator will restart.

-**Test** your program:
+**Test your program**

 + Move from the centre of the micro:bit to the right or left.

 The LEDs will light up and stay on for a short time.
-***Keep your mouse still until the LEDs turn off.***
+**Keep your mouse still until the LEDs turn off.**

 + When the LEDs turn off, move from the new position (your resting position) to the right or left again.

 The LEDs will light up and stay on for **a short time**.

-Repeat this process to see how the LEDs will turn on only when there is movement away from the resting position.
+Repeat this process to check that the LEDs only turn on when there is movement away from the resting position.

 --- /task ---

-### Letting the micro:bit come to rest
+### Let the micro:bit come to rest

 You should give the micro:bit some time to come to rest before setting the new <code style="background-color: #DC143C">restingPosition</code> to the variable.